memophor/synagraph/docs/development.md

 cargo test
 ```
 All commands should complete without warnings or failures.
 If `protoc` is missing, install it and rerun the checks.
+Refer to the [Testing Strategy](testing.md) for deeper coverage plans and additional targets as the suite evolves.

 ## 4. Running the Services